flipp-oss/grpc-rest/README.md

       - paths=source_relative
   - name: rails
     out: .
+    opt:
+      # this should be the same directory as the output of your Ruby plugin
+      - require=app/gen
 ```

 Then, you can run `buf generate` to generate the Ruby files.
 This will generate: